khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/software-requirements-specification/software_requirements_specification_final.md

     NFR28.
 The application shall be simple and easy to use.

     NFR29.
-The application's mock site page shall have an aesthetically pleasing layout.
+The application's mock site page shall have an aesthetically pleasing layout with roughly follows the UI/UX 60-30-10 color rules.

     NFR30.
 The cards displayed on the contrast checker page shall have an aesthetically pleasing layout.